Search

 Text Message Setup:

-Codes will only last for a minute; if you need another code sent, tapSend a new code
+(3) Enter the code that was sent to the phone number you provided then tap the checkmark icon to save.
+Codes will only last for a minute; if you need another code sent, tap Send a new code.

-If you are not receiving SMS messages from Keeper, please use the TOTP method instead or contact [email protected] to troubleshoot the issue.
+If you are not receiving SMS messages from Keeper, please use the TOTP method or contact support@keepersecurity.com to troubleshoot the issue.

-Google and Microsoft Authenticator (TOTP) Setup:
+Authenticator App (TOTP) Setup:

 2FA for Websites & Apps